 “But you haven’t seen astronauts return to Earth after walking on the Moon before, have ya, Kid?”

-“Today is the day that changes for you—for both of us, for everyone else on the job.”
+“Today is the day that changes.
+For you.
+For the both of us.
+For everyone else on the job.”

 “How are you going to pull this off?”